crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v2.9.4 (2025-07-29):**
+    * **Status:** Complete.
+    * **Milestone:** Successfully completed **Phase 1 of the UI implementation**.
+The foundational back-end for the user interface is now in place and stable.
+    * **Feature:** Created the `InputManager`, `StateManager`, and `UIManager` cabinets, establishing the core plumbing for an event-driven, declarative UI.
+    * **Feature:** Implemented the main `uiTask`, which orchestrates input handling, state management, and rendering on its own RTOS task pinned to Core 1.
+    * **Fix:** Resolved a critical `Guru Meditation Error` (IllegalInstruction) by re-architecting the UI initialization sequence to be RTOS-safe.
+The `uiTask` is now responsible for setting its own initial state, resolving the race condition that caused the crash.
+* **v2.9.3 (2025-07-28):**
+    * **Status:** Planning Complete.
+    * **Milestone:** Finalized a comprehensive, four-phase development plan for implementing the graphical user interface, building upon the stable back-end architecture.
+The plan includes a dual-boot pBios system, an event-driven input manager, and a declarative, block-based rendering engine.
 * **v2.9.2 (2025-07-28):**
     * **Status:** Complete.
     * **Milestone:** The entire back-end sensor and calibration engine is now feature-complete, stable, and validated on hardware.